Your Notifications

 • Squamous cell skin cancer: These skin cancers are also common but less common than basal cell cancers.
 They can metastasize but the metastasis rate is very low.
 They are also non-life threatening and can be treated easily.

 • Melanoma: This type of skin cancer originates from the pigment that gives color to the skin called melanocyte.
 It is less common and more dangerous than the first two types of skin cancer.
 However, if melanoma is recognized and treated early, it is almost curable.
-Advanced stage melanoma can spread to other parts of the body and is hard to treat.
+Advanced-stage melanoma can spread to other parts of the body and is hard to treat.
 It can be life-threatening as well.

-However, basal and squamous skin cancers can have some common symptoms, which include:
+Basal and squamous skin cancers can have some common symptoms, which include:

-• Flat, firm, pale or yellow areas, similar to scars
+• Flat, firm, pale, or yellow areas, similar to scars

 • Raised reddish patches that might be itchy without pain

-• Small, pink or red, shiny, translucent, pearly bumps, which may have blue, brown or black areas
+• Small, pink, or red, shiny, translucent, pearly bumps, which may have blue, brown, or black areas

 • Raised growth and lumps with a lower area in their center, which might contain abnormal blood vessels spreading out